mbarkhau/sbk/READMEv2.md

 > DISCLAIMER
 >
->  - SBK is still in development and has not had sufficient review
+>  - SBK is still in alpha development and has not had sufficient review
 >    for serious use!
+>  - The design of serialized data is not finalized, so any keys you generate
+>    using this alpha version will very probably not wor with future versions
+>    of SBK.
-Do not use this software for any purpose other
+>  - Do not use this software for any purpose other than to review and provide
->    than to review and provide feedback or contributions.
+>    feedback or contributions.
->  - The SBK project is not associated in any way with the
+>  - The SBK project is not associated with the Electrum Bitoin Wallet or
->    Electrum Bitoin Wallet or Electrum Technologies GmbH.
+>    Electrum Technologies GmbH in any way .
+>  - The SBK project is not associated with SatoshiLabs s.r.o. in any way.

 Project/Repo: